platform9/demos-/README.md

 ## Instructions

 Download the prometheus-setup.sh and run the script.
 Afterwards, confirm that the targets are showing for Kafka exported metrics under service discovery in the prometheus UI

-You can then go to Grafan Dashboard and add the external IP for prometheus in order to begin visualizing the data
+You can then go to Grafana Dashboard and add the external IP for prometheus in order to begin visualizing the data

 Enjoy!

--Platform9
+Platform9